Ovulation induction with clomiphene citrate

 - Yale University School of Medicine

-The pharmacology, indications, and administration of CC will be reviewed here.
+The pharmacology, indications, and administration of clomiphene citrate will be reviewed here.
 Other drugs for induction of ovulation are discussed elsewhere.
 (See "Overview of ovulation induction" and "Strategies for improving the efficacy of clomiphene induction of ovulation" and "Ovulation induction with letrozole".)

 PHARMACOLOGY/MECHANISMS OF ACTION